Contact: Karen Frederick, Director of Volunteers

 Project/Focus: Rehabilitation of homes in the Community.
 Work supervisor provided.

 Education/Advocacy Components: Group leaders responsible for own programming.
+Free time can be arranged in order for groups to be able to enjoy activities in the Smokies such as rafting, hiking, biking, and horseback riding.
 Groups are welcome to hold Vacation Bible School or Day Camps for community children.
-Groups will be responsible for all cost of materials and snacks or lunch for children.
+Groups will need to provide workers, materials and snacks or lunch for children.

 Group Size: 100 maximum